 Verses 1-2, “A soft answer turns away wrath, but a harsh word stirs up anger.
 The tongue of the wise uses knowledge rightly, but the mouth of fools pours forth foolishness.”

 The Bible has a great deal to say about the tongue.
 It is the great revealer of what is in the heart.

 “For out of the abundance of the heart the mouth speaks” (Matt.
 12.24b).

 A soft answer demonstrates patience and mercy for others and has great potential for good.
-Wise use of knowledge demonstrates a desire to please God rather than use knowledge to harm others, advance our own agendas, or just spill everything and reveal our own foolishness.
+Wise use of knowledge demonstrates a desire to please God rather than using knowledge to harm others, advance our own agendas, or just spilling everything and revealing our own foolishness.

 Verse 17, “And he said to him, ‘Well done, good servant; because you were faithful in a very little, have authority over ten cities.’”

 Each of us received at least one spiritual gift when we were born again.
 Sometimes we look at others and the gifts they have with envy.
 Other times we just don’t understand how God could use us or doubt that we have any real gifts at all.
 But God can do great things when we allow Him to take our “little” mixed with obedience and a desire to please Him!

 Do you need to pray for revival in your own heart and life?